She was a poet. He was an entrepreneur.

 Nicholas Shaheen saw his ethnic identity as an asset.
 He dressed in an Arab costume more associated with desert Bedouins than urban Syrian merchants for a formal portrait taken by famed Indy 500 and Indianapolis Star photographer Charles Bretzman.
 This was no impediment to social inclusion–it was a passport.
 The Star published a number of social columns about him and his family, including a report about a visit to the Greater Hotel Gibson, described as the finest and most expensive hotel in all of Cincinnati.

 Like their mother, the Shaheen daughters attended college.
 Joan, an honors student in high school, went to Northwestern.
 Adele matriculated at her mother’s alma mater, DePauw, and became engaged to Richard Freije, another member of the Indianapolis’ Syrian community.

 The story of Julia David and Nicholas Shaheen shows how, just one generation after Arabic-speaking immigrants from the Middle East arrived in Indianapolis, Hoosiers of Arab descent became prominent in the city’s economy and public life.
 It is also a testament to the commitment of Arab immigrants to the education of their daughters.
 The Syrian community in Indianapolis was built through the efforts and intelligence of both men and women.

-Thanks to Mickey Yoder, who researched this post as part of her IUPUI Honors College work in Prof. Edward Curtis’ Arab Histories class.
+Thanks to Mickey Yoder, who researched this post as part of her IUPUI Honor College work in Prof. Edward Curtis’ Arab Histories class.